Alopecia areata: Treatment

-The objective assessment of treatment efficacy is very difficult and spontaneous remission is unpredictable, but if the affected area is patchy, the hair may regrow spontaneously in many cases.
+Determining if a treatment is effective is difficult because of spontaneous remission.
+If the affected area is patchy, the hair may regrow spontaneously in many cases.
 None of the existing therapeutic options are curative or preventive.
 A 2020 systematic review showed greater than 50% hair regrowth in 80.9% of patients treated with 5 mg/mL triamcinolone injections.
-A Cochrane-style systematic review published in 2019 showed 5% topical minoxidil was more than 8x more associated with >50% hair regrowth at 6 months compared to placebo.
+A Cochrane-style systematic review published in 2019 showed 5% topical minoxidil was more than eight times more associated with >50% hair regrowth at 6 months compared to placebo.
 In cases of severe hair loss, limited success has been achieved by using the corticosteroid medications clobetasol or fluocinonide as an injection or cream.
 Application of corticosteroid creams to the affected skin is less effective and takes longer to produce results.
 Steroid injections are commonly used in sites where the areas of hair loss on the head are small or especially where eyebrow hair has been lost.
 Whether they are effective is uncertain.
 Some other medications that have been used are minoxidil, Elocon (mometasone) ointment (steroid cream), irritants (anthralin or topical coal tar), and topical immunotherapy ciclosporin, sometimes in different combinations.
 Topical corticosteroids frequently fail to enter the skin deeply enough to affect the hair bulbs, which are the treatment target, and small lesions typically also regrow spontaneously.
 Oral corticosteroids may decrease the hair loss, but only for the period during which they are taken, and these medications can cause serious side effects.
 No one treatment is effective in all cases, and some individuals may show no response to any treatment.